LiztheWz/LiztheWz/README.md

 ## Hi there!
 I'm Liz! 👋

 I'm currently a senior at BYU studying Statistics and minoring in Business!
 My day mainly consists of going to classes, working as an R programming TA, and working on homework.
 I have experience with several data science tools such as R, Python, SQL, Excel VBA, and Tableau.
+As a first-gen, non-native English speaker, I tend to explain difficult data science concepts in a fun, interesting, and simple way.

 - 🔭 I’m currently working on surviving college and finding an entry-level data analyst position.
 - 🤔 I’m looking for help with applying my skills to real-world problems.